Are you looking for straight teeth to give you that perfect smile?

 Do you have gaps between teeth?
 Aligners treat this problem beautifully.
 It will close the spaces and bringing the teeth together.

 What other treatments might I be looking at for that perfect smile?

 Many adults will have worn their teeth somewhat with age and will typically require some additional minor procedures.
 This can be dental whitening (bleaching) and some additive recontouring (bonding) done.
 This ABB (Align Bleach Bond) approach can rejuvenate a perfect smile and improve the bite and giving confidence like never before.

 Probably the most important part of the whole process is the retainers.
 Anyone wishing to have any sort of orthodontics needs to commit to retainers afterwards.
 This is because your teeth will always have the potential to move again so you need to wear retainers for as long as you wish to have straight teeth.
 Retainers come in different forms.
 For example, some retainers are only worn at night.
 Another type involves a thin wire glued or bonded to the back of the teeth.
 Whichever type your dentist recommends to keep your teeth straight, make sure that you are okay with this for the long term.

 About the author: Dr Andrew Wallace

-Andrew Wallace qualified in Queens University Belfast in 1998.
+Andrew Wallace qualified from Queens University Belfast in 1998.
 He gained his MClinDent in fixed and removable prosthodontics in 2015 from Kings College London.
-He works in Private and referral practice in Belfast and Lisburn in Northern Ireland.
+He works in Private and referral practice Bachelor’s Walk in Belfast and Lisburn in Northern Ireland.
 Andrew has a special interest in Orthodontics.
 He has completed the IAS advanced course with Professor Hobson.
 In addition, Andrew teaches in the UK and internationally with the IAS Academy teaching anterior alignment orthodontics using fixed and removable orthodontics Bleaching and anterior edge bonding.

 Andrew works with Philips as KOL and educator in tooth whitening.